by MAJ Bobby Ali and SSG Leeza Pike/ 130th Engineer Brigade

 - Higher compensation gratifies enlisted personnel’s patriotic service

 Patriotism is rewarding in a lot of ways, and the same shall apply in material terms at least when speaking of the struggles enlisted personnel face when being deployed for a variety of missions.
 Whereas commissioned officers take the brunt of responsibility when it comes to clearing missions and ensuring the integrity of their chain of command, enlisted personnel face periodic pressures in ensuring that they fulfill their superiors’ demands.
 As discussed earlier, the technical capabilities enlisted personnel possess can easily benefit other worthwhile ventures outside the military.
-Yet, their choice to commit themselves into situations that can easily turn into life-and-death matters speak more about their love for country.
+Yet, their choice to commit themselves to situations that can easily turn into life-and-death matters speak more about love for their country.

-Having the greatest security force in the world, the United States should do more than just handing its citizens with opportunities to become military enlistees by reviewing the compensation given to enlisted personnel as against the actual hardships they experience.
+Having the greatest security force in the world, the United States should do more than just handing its citizens opportunities to become military enlistees by reviewing the compensation given to enlisted personnel as against the actual hardships they experience.
 Several studies would attest to the ordeals – physical or mental – enlisted personnel face, hence it is crucial for the military to consider making the enlistment program more appealing by at least compensating those realities in the form of enhanced pay rates.
 That also follows the need to constantly improve other conditions characterizing the lives of enlisted personnel.